 - Autofocus: Likely equipped with autofocus capabilities (specifics may vary based on the lens).

-- Display: Expected to have an LCD display for easy navigation and image review.
+- Display: It is expected to have an LCD for easy navigation and image review.

 - Megapixels: 24.1 megapixels